 - A premarital medical examination is NOT required.

 - Two witnesses are required for all marriage ceremonies.

-- The marriage license fee is $60 check or cash.
+- The marriage license fee is $60 check, cash and credit card.
 The license is good immediately upon issuance and is valid for 60 days once married the license must be returned to our office within 10 days.

 - Applicants must show their valid ID, provide their social security number and sign the marriage license at the New Hanover County Register of Deeds office.